AA/PPS 02.04.20 - Presidential Awards for Excellence In Teaching, Scholarly/Creative Activity, Service, and Presidential Seminar

 The Presidential Award for Excellence in Scholarly/Creative Activity Committee will also serve as the Presidential Seminar Award Committee.

 By , the college deans will remind college faculty members of the submission deadline and the need to prepare supporting documentation to accompany nominations.
-Department Chairs/Directors, as well as department/school personnel committees, should also encourage qualified faculty to apply.
+Department chairs and directors, as well as department and school personnel committees, should also encourage qualified faculty to apply.

-Each College Council may select the college nominees from the department nominations, or may endorse a selection process conducted by department/school faculty representatives.
-In either case, selections will be made in accordance with the criteria specified in this PPS.
+Each college council may select the college nominees from the department nominations, or may endorse a selection process conducted by department and school faculty representatives.
+In either case, selections will be made in accordance with the criteria specified in this policy.
 Selected nominees should be notified by .

 In the scholarly/creative activity and service categories, two nominees from each college for professor/associate professor awards and two nominees for the assistant professor, senior lecturer and lecturer awards may be forwarded for review at the university level.